Meddler (horse): Racing career

 Meddler won all three starts at age two and was regarded as second only to Isinglass among the colts of his generation.
 The last of his wins came in the Dewhurst Stakes at Newmarket on October 27 when he led all the way to beat Raeburn by half a length.
 According to rules governing the sport of British horse racing in effect at the time, when his owner George Alexander Baird died, all of Meddler's future race bookings were void.
 As such, Meddler could not race in the British Classic Races at age three and was sold for $76,000 to American William H. Forbes of Readville, Massachusetts who brought him to the United States in 1893 to stand at his Neponset Stud.
-On Forbes' death in 1894, Meddler was purchased by William Collins Whitney of New York city who sent him to stand at stud at his La Belle Stud at Lexington, Kentucky.
+On Forbes' death in 1894, Meddler was purchased by William Collins Whitney of New York City who sent him to stand at stud at his La Belle Stud at Lexington, Kentucky.

 Stud record

-Among Meddler's offspring, his son Royal Tourist won a 1908 American Classic, the Preakness Stakes, and set a World Record time on dirt in winning the Winters Handicap at Emeryville Race Track in Oakland, California.
+Among Meddler's offspring, his grandson Royal Tourist won a 1908 American Classic, the Preakness Stakes, and set a World Record time on dirt in winning the Winters Handicap at Emeryville Race Track in Oakland, California.
 In 1905 Meddler's daughter, Tanya, became the second filly to ever win the Belmont Stakes.

 In 1906 his son Go Between's wins included the extremely important Suburban Handicap and was the retrospective American Champion Older Male Horse.

 Through his daughter, Mineola, Meddler was the dam sire of Johren, the 1918 American Horse of the Year, and, from Miss Minnie, he was the damsire of 1921 American Horse of the Year and U.S. Racing Hall of Fame inductee, Grey Lag.

 Clarence Mackay bought Meddler for $51,000 at the dispersal sale of William Collins Whitney's horses.
 MacKay stood him at William S. Fanshawe's Silverbrook Farm in New Jersey, then at Kingston Farm run by Foxhall A. Daingerfield near Lexington, Kentucky.
 Meddler was eventually sent to a breeding operation in France where he died at age twenty-six on April 17, 1916.